ViksyAsenov/bads/README.md

 # Bads (Bad Ads) - Ad skipping made easy for YouTube

 Tired of YouTube ads interrupting your viewing experience?
 Bads is the solution you've been waiting for!
 My user-friendly Chrome extension makes ad skipping effortless.
-Enjoy uninterrupted content with just a few clicks.
+Enjoy uninterrupted content with just a few clicks while still allowing creators to earn revenue.

 ## Installation